fleetdm/fleet/handbook/product/README.md

 - How does this change fit into the requester's overall usage of Fleet?
 - What other potential changes to the product have you considered?

-To ensure your request appears on the [Feature Fest board](https://app.zenhub.com/workspaces/-feature-fest-651b2962605ba29209324c57/board):
+To ensure your request appears on the ["Feature Fest" board](https://app.zenhub.com/workspaces/-feature-fest-651b2962605ba29209324c57/board):
 - Add the `feature fest` label to your issue
 - Add the relevant customer label (if applicable)